Online FAQ (updated 2/2/2021)

 - Can a team compete without using the contest VM?

-- No. You must use the VM for the contest.
+- You must use the VM for the contest if at all possible.
 This ensures all contestants have access to the same contest image and materials.
 Furthermore the image will contain software to monitor activity to ensure the integrity of the contest is maintained.
 More specifically there will be screen captures that occur periodically that can be reviewed post-contest as necessary.
+If you are unable to access the cloud hosted VM and get reasonable responsiveness AND if you are unable to run the VM on your local machine, you can work outside of the VM (on your personal machine and OS) and submit to PC^2 (our contest control system) via your preferred web browser.

 - How many students per team?